Spinal cord tumours

-You are free to choose not to have the treatment and the staff can explain what may happen if you do not have it.
-You don’t have to give a reason for not wanting to have treatment, but it can be helpful to let the staff know your concerns so that they can give you the best advice.
+You are also free to choose not to have the treatment.
+The staff can explain what may happen if you don’t have it.
+You don’t have to give a reason for not wanting treatment, but it can be helpful to let the staff know your concerns so they can give you the best advice.

 The main treatments used are surgery, radiotherapy and steroids.

 The aim of the surgery is to remove the tumour without weakening the spine.
-Sometimes it is possible to remove spinal cord tumours completely, especially if the tumour is on the outer part of the spinal cord.
-If the tumour cannot be removed completely, it is often possible to remove part of it.
+Sometimes it’s possible to remove spinal cord tumours completely, especially if the tumour is on the outer part of the spinal cord.
+If the tumour cannot be removed completely, it’s often possible to remove part of it.
 This can help slow down the progress of the tumour.

-A surgical technique called a decompressive laminectomy is sometimes performed to relieve pressure within the spinal canal.
+A type of surgery called decompressive laminectomy is sometimes done to relieve pressure within the spinal canal.
+The spinal canal is the opening in the vertebrae which the spinal cord runs through.
 Parts of several vertebrae and some of the tumour are removed.
 As well as relieving pressure, this enables samples of cells from the tumour to be taken (biopsy), to find out which type of tumour it is.

 Radiotherapy uses high-energy rays to destroy the cancer cells, while doing as little harm as possible to normal cells.

 It’s usually given by directing radiotherapy rays at the tumour from outside the body.
 This is called external radiotherapy.
 It’s used to treat spinal tumours that have not been completely removed with surgery or if the tumour comes back after initial treatment.
-Radiotherapy is also sometimes used to relieve symptoms, such as pain.
+Sometimes radiotherapy is used as the main treatment when surgery isn’t possible.
+Radiotherapy can also be used to relieve symptoms, such as pain.